udacity/nd082-Azure-Cloud-DevOps-Starter-Code/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/README.md

 * Output of a test run

-* Successful deploy of the project in Azure Pipelines
+* Successful deploy of the project in Azure Pipelines.
+[Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).

-* Running Azure App Service
+* Running Azure App Service from Azure Pipelines automatic deployment

 * Successful prediction from deployed flask app in Azure Cloud Shell.
 [Use this file as a template for the deployed prediction](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/make_predict_azure_app.sh).
 The output should look similar to this: